History of Białystok: 1956 uprising and Gomulka thaw

 On 20 October 1956, people of Białystok gathered at the radios and listened to the speech of Władysław Gomułka delivered at the 8th Plenum of the Central Committee of the PZPR.
-A declaration of loyalty was published in Gazeta Białostocka from 23 October which emphasized the population of the Białystok region together with the entire Polish nation strongly supports the new leadership of the party in the implementation of the program outlined on the VIII Plenum.
+A declaration of loyalty was published in Gazeta Białostocka from 23 October which emphasized the population of the Białystok Voivodeship together with the entire Polish nation strongly supports the new leadership of the party in the implementation of the program outlined on the VIII Plenum.
 The next day around 15,000 people gathered in the courtyard of the Branicki Palace (seat of the Medical University of Białystok).
 First, the speeches of local PUWP leaders were heard, and then through the radio of Władysław Gomułka's speech Speaking representatives of the workplace strongly criticized the provincial state and party authorities.
 The first secretary of the communist party in the city, Jan Jabłoński even submitted a public resignation, which was later rejected by the executive committee of the PZPR.
 Trade union banners were present at the rally, and so was the rally led by the secretary of the Provincial Council of Trade Unions, Franciszek Lesner.
 A letter of the Executive of the PZPR Municipal Committee was read out to members of the party and society of the Bialystok Voivodeship.
 At some point, however, the situation began to get out of control.
 On a student came in to the rostrum and demanded that Rokossowskiego Street be changed to Aleje Akademicka.
 Harsh words of criticism were expressed regarding the Polish-Soviet friendship.
 There was talk of subordination of Poland to the Soviet Union.
-People began to demand that the alliance with the USSR be broken, the system liberalized and living conditions improved.
+People began to demand that the alliance with the Soviet be broken, the political system liberalized and living conditions improved.
 At some point two cars filled with the army pulled up to the Voivodeship Committee.
-An officer jumped out of one of them and began to provide demonstrators that the army is with the nation, supports the policy of Władysław Gomułka and the 8th Plenum Central Committee of the PZPR.
-He also stated that it was time to end the subordination of the army to Soviet officers who issued all commands in Russian.
+An officer jumped out of one of them and began to provide demonstrators that the army is with the nation, supports the policy of Władysław Gomułka and the 8th Plenum of the Central Committee of the Polish United Workers' Party.
+He also stated that it was time to end the subordination of the Polish People's Army to Soviet officers who issued all commands in Russian.
 After the officer's speech, the soldiers jumped out of the cars and mixed with the crowd.
 Stanisław Kudła (secretary of the Polish United Workers' Party) came to the window and called on the protesters to prudence and go home but they continued to give speeches until midnight.